This post may contain affiliate links, view our disclosure policy.

 It is a less busy section of Glacier National Park and has more of a remote feel than what you will experience on Day 1 and Day 2.

-In Many Glacier, family-friendly activities include walking the 2.3-mile Swiftcurrent Nature Loop around Swiftcurrent Lake, hiking Apakuni Falls (2 miles uphill), and/or horseback riding with Swan Mountain Outfitters.
+In Many Glacier, family-friendly activities include walking the 2.3-mile Swiftcurrent Nature Loop around Swiftcurrent Lake, hiking Apakuni Falls (2 miles uphill), and horseback riding with Swan Mountain Outfitters.

-Also, be sure to check out the historic Many Glacier Hotel and the Grizzly Track Traders Gift Shop.
+Also, check out the historic Many Glacier Hotel and the Grizzly Track Traders Gift Shop.

 (The standard hike to Grinnell Glacier – a strenuous, but popular 7.6-mile hike – begins from the Grinnell Glacier Trailhead, located roughly one-half mile past the turn-off for the Many Glacier Hotel.)

-Next, if you’d like to go rafting, choose between a scenic float or whitewater rafting, as well as a half-day or full-day option.
+Next, if you’d like to go rafting, choose between a scenic float or whitewater rafting, or a half-day or full-day option.

-Though there are several companies to choose from, our favorites include Glacier Raft Company and Great Northern Resort rafting.
+Though there are several companies to choose from, our favorites include Glacier Raft Company and Great Northern Resort.

 Scenic floats are ideal for those looking for a restful river experience.

-They’re also a great option for families with small children or if looking for a trip that doesn’t require much physical effort.
+They’re also a great option for families with small children or for a trip that doesn’t require much physical effort.

-Whitewater rafting excursions, on the other hand, and faster, more exhilarating, and include maneuvering through Class II and III rapids.
+Whitewater rafting excursions, on the other hand, are faster, more exhilarating, and include maneuvering through Class II and III rapids.

 Glacier Activities for Kids: Junior Ranger Program

-The Junior Ranger Program is a program sponsored by the National Park Service to help spark fun, curiosity, and learning among kids in regard to protecting national parks.
+The Junior Ranger Program is sponsored by the National Park Service to help spark fun, curiosity, and learning among kids concerning protecting national parks.

 If interested, kids complete a series of activities during a park visit, share their answers with a park ranger, and receive an official Junior Ranger patch and Junior Ranger certificate.